 TC Transcontinental has developed a solid framework for managing its principal risks.
 The objectives of this process are to identify the main risks inherent to our business, assess their impact, put in place a response strategy and monitor the progress of mitigation initiatives.
 Concerns about sustainability and protecting the environment are analysed through our global enterprise risk management.
 A preliminary list of all potential environmental and sustainability risks is completed and the likelihood of occurrence and magnitude of the impact of each risk are weighed.
 Mitigation strategies are then developed by management for risks considered significant.
 This process is reiterated on an annual basis and is discussed at the Corporation's Management Committee and Board of Directors.
-During the 2023 fiscal year, the risk and impact of environmental regulations, including plastic related or climate change related regulations was evaluated and identified among the Corporation's substantial risks.
-A new risk concerning our ability to deliver on our corporate social responsibility objectives has also been identified and ranked as one of the Corporation's substantial risks.
-Contingency plans have been evaluated to ensure adverse effects are mitigated.
+If a risk is identified as being a significant risk, contingency plans are developed to ensure adverse effects are mitigated.

-Paper Purchasing Policy
+Certified Paper Purchasing Practices

-Our Paper Purchasing Policy stipulates, among other things, that recycled or certified papers be used for our printing and for our own publishing operations.
-As part of our commitment to continuous improvement, we have reiterated our commitment to working together with our customers to significantly diminish the environmental and social impacts associated with our paper procurement.
+Our Paper Purchasing commitment, integrated into our Environmental Policy, stipulates, among other things, that recycled or certified papers should be used for our printing and for our own publishing operations.
+We have reiterated our commitment to working together with our customers to reduce the environmental and social impacts associated with our paper procurement.